-Place the kabocha pumpkin with a cut surface flat against your cutting board and cut it into slices roughly 2 cm thick, then cut the slices in half.
-Place your other hand on the spine of your knife to make pressing the knife into the kabocha pumpkin easier, while simultaneously keeping your hands safer.
+To cut a kabocha pumpkin, place it cut-side down on your cutting board and cut it into slices roughly 2 cm thick, then cut the slices in half.
+Stabilize your hand on the spine of your knife to make cutting into the kabocha pumpkin easier and to keep your hands safe.

-Place the cut kabocha pumpkin in a microwave-safe bowl and loosely wrap with plastic wrap, then microwave at 600 W for 4 min.
+Place the pumpkin pieces in a microwave-safe bowl and loosely wrap with plastic wrap, then microwave at 600 W for 4 minutes.

-Remove the plastic wrap, starting from the far edge to avoid burning yourself with the escaping steam, then press the kabocha pumpkin with a paper towel to absorb excess moisture.
-Cut off the skin of the kabocha pumpkin and coarsely mash with a fork or potato masher while still hot.
+Remove the plastic wrap, starting from the far edge to avoid burning yourself with the hot steam, then dab the pumpkin pieces with a paper towel to absorb excess moisture.
+Cut off the skin with a knife, and coarsely mash with a fork or potato masher while still hot.
 Mix in the walnuts, then serve with [A] poured over top.